Wireless Charger Circuits – A Comprehensive Guide

 Make a cardboard enclosure for your wireless charger using cardboard.

-Fix Circuit on Base
+Fix the Circuit on the Base

 Applying hot glue on a cardboard